 Students are responsible for checking their records for accuracy at the end of each semester.
-If a student finds an error in an evaluation, they should request that it be corrected as soon as possible after it has been posted online.
+If a student finds an error in an evaluation, they should request that it be corrected as soon as possible after it has been posted online by contacting the faculty member or Central Records.
 Requests for changes to evaluations may not be considered beyond sixty (60) days after the student’s final semester of attendance.

 Students who question the content of an evaluation should first discuss their concerns with the faculty member who wrote the evaluation to come to a resolution.
-If a resolution with the faculty member cannot be reached, the student should contact the appropriate school dean, who may consult with other parties as necessary to arrive at a decision.
+If a resolution with the faculty member cannot be reached, the student should contact the Registrar at email@example.com, who may consult with other parties as necessary to arrive at a decision.